Memorable Valentine's Day Escape with Grand Hyatt Jakarta – Indonesia Expat

 Poolside Romantic Dinner at Seafood Terrace

-Express your feelings on this romantic occasion by impressing your significant other with a candlelit dinner experience, ser against a backdrop of a tropical Balinese garden.
-The poo-side dinner will delight you both with a four-course set menu at Rp2.5million++ per couple, including one glass of rosé champagne per person.
+Express your feelings on this romantic occasion by impressing your significant other with a candlelit dinner experience, set against a backdrop of a tropical Balinese garden.
+The pool-side dinner will delight you both with a four-course set menu at Rp2.5million++ per couple, including one glass of rosé champagne per person.

 Romantic Dinner at C’s Steak and Seafood Restaurant